SolidOS/solidos/documentation/alternate-fetches.md

 # Redefining the fetch method in rdflib and SolidOS

 An app may wish to redefine the method rdflib and SolidOS use to read and write data.
 One reason is to handle protocols other than https:, e.g. file: or browser:.
 Another reason would be local-first replicating fetches.
-Once rdflib's fetch is redefined, the new fetch will be used by all fetcher methods (load, webOperation, update, etc).
+Once rdflib's fetch is redefined, the new fetch will be used by all fetcher and updateManager methods (load, webOperation, update, etc).

 ## An app using *rdflib*
 Can override the fetch globally